Traian Herseni: The Antonescu years

 Since June 1941, Romania had joined Nazi Germany in its invasion of the Soviet Union.
 From January 1942, Herseni was behind the lines on the Eastern Front, in the newly occupied Transnistria Governorate.
 Reportedly, his mission was to set up schools for the Romanian communities.
 He was also mandated by Governor Gheorghe Alexianu to carry out a large ethnographic project, recording Romanian Transnistrian customs.
 The endeavor, which also involved Golopenția and Nichita Smochină, resulted in ethnographic collections by Gheorghe Pavelescu and C. A. Ionescu, with prefaces by Herseni himself.
 Resigning from the ISR that same year, Herseni moved to Sibiu to teach "national sociology" at the University of Cluj.
 The latter had been evacuated from its namesake city, in Northern Transylvania.
 As a eugenicist, Herseni also presided over a department of "sanitary sociology" at Sibiu's Hygiene and Public Health Institute.
 He was also interested in what he termed "administrative sociology".
 The official journal of Internal Affairs carried his topical essay, in which Herseni also called for a purely Romanian style of governance.

 During July–August 1944, Herseni organized another survey of folk traditions in southern Transnistria, having set up a research institute within Odessa University.
 In early 1944, during the Soviet offensive in Transnistria, Herseni was spotted in Berezovca County, on an official mission to destroy records of the mass killings of Jews.
-After the start of Soviet occupation, his ethnographic research immediately became taboo: the study he wrote with Ionescu was printed at Sibiu in December 1944, but simply as a collection of generic colinde.
+In September 1944, after the coup which toppled Antonescu and introduced a Soviet occupation, he was altogether suspended from academia.
+He was arrested by the Siguranța during a round-up, but in December he was among the 107 Guardists paroled and allowed to visit their families.
+The fact became known to the communist press, and prompted the Sănătescu government to arrest those responsible, including Colonel Manolescu.
+Herseni's ethnographic research immediately became taboo: the study he wrote with Ionescu was printed at Sibiu in December 1944, but simply as a collection of generic colinde.
 All detail permitting localization in Transnistria was stricken out by the censors.